DavidB59/homework1/README.md

-# First Codaisseur Homework
+Codaisseur Homework, first week.
-# Simple roleplay game
+Simple roleplay game

 The hero can fight a goblin or a giant.
 He can rest at the inn to recover health. ( click on the inn)